aradzie/keybr.com/docs/custom_keyboard.md

 };
 ```

-Or as a printable combining character prefixed with the `"*"` character:
+Or as a printable diacritical mark string prefixed with the `"*"` character:

 ```typescript
 export default {